AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 ### Anthropomorphism

 **Quick reference:**
-- Do not attribute human qualities to software or hardware.
+- Do not attribute human qualities to software, hardware, or companies/brands.
 _________

 Anthropomorphism is the attribution of human traits or characteristics to non-human things.
 This is too metaphorical and informal in the context of technical writing.